oaworks/oareport-docs/docs/data.md

 #### `preprint_doi`

-_String:_ The doi of the article's preprint
+_String:_ The doi of the article’s preprint

 `preprint_doi: "10.21203/rs.3.rs-805463/v1"`